ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 the consequences of ignoring preferences may vary depending upon whether and how it is imposed.
-In particular, it can vary depending upon how a given legal jurisdiction utilises preferences, including how it maps categories of use to specific applications.
+In particular, it can vary depending upon how a given legal jurisdiction recognizes preferences, including how it maps categories of use to specific applications.